What is bail?

 - be informed of the reason for his/her arrest;

-- be brought before a court within 48 hours after his/her arrest or on the first court date after the expiry of such period should the 48 hours expire over a weekend; and
+- be brought before a court within 48 hours (weekend and public holidays excluded) after his/her arrest or on the first court date after the expiry of such period should the 48 hours expire over a weekend; and

 - a speedy and fair trial.